drshahizan/special-topic-data-engineering/project/proposal/DataAce/proposal.md

 ## 🌱 Background:

 TikTok is a fast-growing social media platform that has become increasingly popular for marketing purposes.
-However, with millions of users with a lot of contents on the platform, it can be difficult to stand out and generate engagement.
+However,  with over 1 billion monthly active users (2021) on the platform, it can be difficult to stand out and generate engagement.
+As of now, there is no effective solution for users or businesses to analyze and understand TikTok trends and insights.
+This makes it difficult for businesses or individuals to understand what is popular on TikTok and create content that resonates with their target audience.

-The proposed solution is to develop a TikTok Insights Dashboard, which is an analysis tool that utilizes web scraping to collect data from TikTok's website or API and store it in a database like MongoDB.
-The dashboard will provide content creators, affiliates, and marketing teams with access to valuable insights on their performance on the platform, including metrics such as views, likes, shares, and comments.
-MongoDB can be used as a database to store the data collected through web scraping.
+The proposed solution is to develop a TikTok Insights Dashboard, which is an analysis tool that utilizes web scraping to collect data from TikTok's website or API and store it in a database, MongoDB.
+The TikTok Insights Dashboard would contain analytics and insights on what is trending on the TikTok platform such as information on popular songs, hashtags, and challenges.

-By utilizing the dashboard, they can gain valuable insights that can help them understand their audience better, identify trends, and optimize their content strategies accordingly.
-This can lead to improved engagement rates, increased reach, and the ability to build a stronger following on TikTok.
+By utilizing the dashboard, businesses and individuals can gain valuable insights into the content that is currently trending and tailor their content to match the latest trends.
+This can help them increase their engagement on the platform and reach a wider audience.

 ## 🏅 Goals and Objectives: